IbrahimMahdi97/Watan/README.md

 }
 ```

-ServiceManager and RepositoryManager lazily instantiate services and repositories to centralize dependency management.
+`ServiceManager` and `RepositoryManager` lazily instantiate services and repositories to centralize dependency management.

 6. Watan.Presentation
 Houses ASP.NET controllers which are thin wrappers around the service layer.
-An example is PostsController, providing CRUD operations with JWT authorization.
+An example is `PostsController`, providing CRUD operations with JWT authorization.

 7. LoggerService
-Implements ILoggerManager using NLog.
+Implements `ILoggerManager` using NLog.

 8. Migrations
-Database schema is managed with FluentMigrator.
-MigrationManager runs migrations on startup.
-Database.cs creates the database if needed.
+Database schema is managed with FluentMigrator. `MigrationManager` runs migrations on startup. `Database.cs` creates the database if needed.

 ## Configuration and Helpers
-- nlog.config configures file-based logging.
+- `nlog.config` configures file-based logging.
-- serviceAccountKey.json stores Firebase credentials for sending push notifications via NotificationService.
+- `serviceAccountKey.json` stores Firebase credentials for sending push notifications via NotificationService.
-- global.json pins the .NET SDK version (7.0).
+- `global.json` pins the .NET SDK version (7.0).
-- launchSettings.json contains local development profiles.
+- `launchSettings.json` contains local development profiles.

 ## What to Learn Next
 1. Dapper basics – Understand how repositories build SQL queries and map them to DTOs.
-2. FluentMigrator – Review migration classes in Watan/Migrations to learn the database schema and seeding process.
+2. FluentMigrator – Review migration classes in `Watan/Migrations` to learn the database schema and seeding process.
-3. JWT authentication – Examine UserService for token creation/refresh logic and the custom middleware handling expired/missing tokens.
+3. JWT authentication – Examine `UserService` for token creation/refresh logic and the custom middleware handling expired/missing tokens.
-4. Dependency injection – Study ServiceExtensions.cs for how services, repositories, and logging are registered.
+4. Dependency injection – Study `ServiceExtensions.cs` for how services, repositories, and logging are registered.
 5. Controller to service flow – Observe how controllers call service methods and how responses are shaped using DTOs.
-6. File storage utilities – See FileStorageService for saving/retrieving images.
+6. File storage utilities – See `FileStorageService` for saving/retrieving images.
-7. Firebase push notifications – Explore NotificationService for sending notifications and retrieving unread counts.
+7. Firebase push notifications – Explore `NotificationService` for sending notifications and retrieving unread counts.

 Understanding these pieces will make it easier to contribute new endpoints, modify database queries, or adjust business rules within this codebase.